 The California State Military Museum houses over 33,000 artifacts as well a substantial library and archives.
 In addition to the main facility in Sacramento, the museum also has three satellite museums at Camp Roberts in Monterey County, Camp San Luis Obispo in San Luis Obispo County, and the Los Alamitos Joint Forces Training Base (under development) in Orange County.
 We also oversee non-public Regimental Rooms at the San Diego Armory and other National Guard facilities across the state.

-The California State Military Museum’s digital collection at California Revealed consists of moving image recordings from the 1930s to the 1980s.
+The California State Military Museum’s digital collection at California Revealed consists of moving images from the 1930s to the 1980s.
 The majority of the collection consists of informational and promotional videos from the U.S. Military, as well as documentary footage of military parades.

 The California State Parks Archives cares for and provides access to documents that tell the story of the State Park System in California.
 The mission of the Archives is to acquire, organize, preserve, and provide access to the cumulative body of reference documents and electronic data required for effective stewardship of the full range of natural and cultural resources present in the State Park System.
 The Archives is a clearinghouse for studies, surveys, bibliographies, reports, plans, and other records created by Parks staff which have enduring value.
 Materials collected pertain to the growth and development of the State Park System as a whole, as well as to individual park units.